Mary W. Parker Autism Center at the Institute of Living

 Assistant Professor of Psychiatry and Pediatrics, University of Connecticut School of Medicine

-Dr. Sahl completed his MD at Vanderbilt University, and subsequently completed pediatric training at Children’s Hospital Medical Center in Cincinnati, OH, as well as general psychiatry residency and child/adolescent psychiatry fellowships at Western Psychiatric Institute and Clinic at the University of Pittsburgh Medical Center.
+Dr. Sahl completed his MD at Vanderbilt University and subsequently completed pediatric training at Children’s Hospital Medical Center in Cincinnati, OH, as well as general psychiatry residency and child/adolescent psychiatry fellowships at Western Psychiatric Institute and Clinic at the University of Pittsburgh Medical Center.

-Dr. Sahl has over 30 years of experience in child and adolescent psychiatry, with much of this work focused on assessment and treatment of children, adolescents, and adults with a range of neurodevelopmental disorders including ASD and intellectual disability.
+Dr. Sahl has over 30 years of experience in child and adolescent psychiatry, with much of this work focused on the assessment and treatment of children, adolescents, and adults with a range of neurodevelopmental disorders, including ASD and intellectual disability.
 At the Mary W. Parker Autism Center, Dr. Sahl provides psychiatric evaluation and medication management services for patients as well as contributing to our training mission through work with psychiatry residents and fellows.

 Research

-The Mary W. Parker Autism Center’s Research Program works in conjunction with the Institute of Living’s Olin Neuropsychiatry Research Center, the Anxiety Disorders Center and the Clinical Trials Unit, to conduct studies that aim to improve our understanding of ASD and related conditions.
+The Mary W. Parker Autism Center’s Research Program works in conjunction with the Institute of Living’s Olin Neuropsychiatry Research Center, the Anxiety Disorders Center, and the Clinical Trials Unit to conduct studies that aim to improve our understanding of ASD and related conditions.
 Our main goals are to develop and improve personalized treatment options for individuals with ASD across the lifespan based on robust neuroscientific research evidence.

 See below for studies currently recruiting participants and to read about how you can help!

-Social Emotional Processing in Adults with ASD
+Social Cognitive Processing in Adults with ASD

 • You are on the autism spectrum (including previous diagnoses of Asperger’s or PDD-NOS)